erichartline/100-days-of-code-old/log.md

 **Today's Progress** I watched CS50's Week 2 lecture and completed a handful of Codewars katas.

-**Thoughts** While I am eager to continue working on my pomodoro clock, I also want to stay focused on CS50.
+**Thoughts** While I am eager to continue working on my Pomodoro clock, I also want to stay focused on CS50.
 I watched this week's lecture (nearly two hours again) and took a peek at the new problem sets.
 They don't look too bad this week -- one of them is a variation of Caesar's Cipher, which I have already built in JavaScript for FCC.
 I'll most likely continue working on CS50 first this week, then plan on another marathon coding session on Saturday for my clock project.

 **Link(s) to work**